webpack/webpack/README.md

 node build
 ```

 and open `test.html` in browser.
-There must be several OKs in the file and no FAIL.
+There must be several OKs in the file, no FAIL and no RED boxes.

 ## Contribution